Katana Development Starter Kit¶

 One of the key features of this starter kit is the comprehensive set of

 interfaces for Katana’s “money legos.”
-Browse the interfaces
+Browse the contracts

 directory to see